aparmendariz/mcf_docs/docs/source/algorithm_reference/bgates_cbgates.rst

 5. Form a new sample with all selected neighbours.
 6. Compute GATEs and their standard errors.

 One should note that this procedure only happens in the prediction part using the previously trained forest.
-This implementation differs from Bearth and Lechner's (2024) estimation approach.
+This implementation differs from `Bearth & Lechner (2024) <https://browse.arxiv.org/abs/2401.08290>`_ estimation approach.
 They use double/debiased machine learning to estimate the parameters of interest.

 To turn on the BGATE, set ``p_bgate`` to True.
 To turn on the CBGATE, set ``p_cbgate`` to True.
 The balancing variables :math:`W` have to be specified in ``var_bgate_name``.